panovmikhail/ansible/README.md

-Ansible test branch by stokly
+Hi, This is test repository for ansible stokly
-add new line